 Supermarkets can be challenging, hilarious and often quite fun in foreign countries, and luckily Latvia is no different.

-There is the usual range of products you’ve probably never seen.
+There’s the usual range of products you’ve probably never seen.
 The notable absence of products you’ve bought your entire life, and some fun things to discover along the way.

-Another thing to note is that produce can be seasonal, so be aware that some products (particularly local fruit and vegetables) may be available for just a few months of the year.
+Worth noting is that produce can be seasonal, so be aware that some products (particularly local fruit and vegetables) may be available for just a few months of the year.
 Persimmons “hurma” (although not local) spring to mind, since they’ve just become available now at the start of Autumn.

 During the winter months you may find local produce a bit thin on the ground, so if you must eat Latvian, be prepared to enjoy potatoes, cabbage and other things that keep fresh in cellars.

 Cream seems to be immensely popular in Latvia.
 Sour cream that is.

 I have made the common mistake of buying sour-cream “skābais krējums” instead of regular (“sweet”) cream “saldais krējums”.
 Sour cream is very popular, so there will be plenty of options for this product.
 “Sweet” cream is less popular, and comes in a smaller range of brands and sizes, but is usually available.
 Make sure you know which one you’re buying.

 The Latvian for milk is “piens”.
 Remember to buy piens and not “kefīrs”.
 Kefīrs is soured milk made with a culture.
 It’s a popular product in Eastern Europe but for those expecting milk to come out of the carton, it might be an unpleasant (and slightly whiffy) surprise.
 You may also want to watch out for rjaženka, paniņas (buttermilk) and even yoghurt – all of these products tend to be sold in close proximity, in similar packaging.
 Keep those eyes peeled.